 An AWD vehicle was not built to drive on beaches.
 Their main purpose is to offer more traction on slippery surfaces such as tarmac roads and concrete surfaces in the city.
 They are ideal for snow and ice-covered roads as well as mild dirt tracks.

 With that being said, I would say an AWD should be able to get away with driving on shallow sand where maximum ground clearance is not required.

 The only problem I foresee with an AWD on the beach is the traction control systems constantly being activated.
 If this can be completely disabled then the vehicle should perform well.
 However, most AWD’s traction control and other electronic governing systems cannot be completely shut off by the driver.
 This means each time the AWD system senses a loss of traction, it will attempt to correct it by braking the other wheels with good traction intermittently.
 This would seriously hamper forward progress in the sand.

 Sand Driving Video

 Watch this short video where Graham explains some fundamentals about beach sand driving.

-Sand driving is a lot of fun and can be enjoyed by anyone with a 4-wheel drive and little experience.
-If you stick to the golden rules of tire pressure, momentum and common sense you’ll do just fine.
-With that being said, you need to be prepared for the worse so ensure you have all the required gear to get you or a fellow 4-wheeler out of trouble.
-Test your equipment prior to beach driving or dune driving and make sure you take a mate along cause 2 is always better than 1 and 4 is even better than 2… lol.
+Sand driving is a lot of fun and can be enjoyed by anyone with a 4-wheel drive and a little experience.
+If you stick to the golden rules of tire pressure, momentum, and common sense you’ll do just fine.
+That said, you need to be prepared for the worse so ensure you have all the required gear to get you or a fellow 4-wheeler out of trouble.
+Test your equipment before beach driving or dune driving and make sure you take a mate along cause 2 is always better than 1 and 4 is even better!